dyladan/dyladan.github.io/_posts/2023-05-04-exponential-histograms.md

 tags:	metrics opentelemetry prometheus histograms
 ---

-In the previous two posts, I have gone over the basics of histograms and summaries and the tradeoffs, benefits, and limitations of each of them.
+Previously, in [Why Histograms?][] and [Histograms vs Summaries][], I went over the basics of histograms and summaries, explaining the tradeoffs, benefits, and limitations of each.
 Because they're easy to understand and demonstrate, those posts focused on so-called explicit bucket histograms.
 The exponential bucket histogram, also referred to as native histogram in Prometheus, is a low-cost, efficient alternative to explicit bucket histograms.
-In this post, I will go through what they are, how they work, and the problems they solve that explicit bucket histograms struggle with.
+In this post, I go through what they are, how they work, and the problems they solve that explicit bucket histograms struggle with.

 # Types of histograms

 For the purposes of this blog post, there are two major types of histograms: explicit bucket histograms and exponential bucket histograms.
-In previous posts, I've focused on what OpenTelemetry calls explicit bucket histograms and Prometheus simply refers to as histograms.
+In previous posts, I've focused on what OpenTelemetry calls explicit bucket histograms and1 Prometheus simply refers to as histograms.
 As the name implies, an explicit bucket histogram has each bucket configured explicitly by either the user or some default list of buckets.
 Exponential histograms work by calculating bucket boundaries using an exponential growth function.
 This means each consecutive bucket is larger than the previous bucket and ensures a constant relative error for every bucket.

 # Exponential histograms

-In OpenTelemetry exponential histograms, buckets are calculated automatically from an integer *scale factor*, with larger scale factors offering smaller buckets and greater precision.
-It is important to select a scale factor that is appropriate for the scale of values you are collecting in order to minimize error, maximize efficiency, and ensure the values being collected fit in a reasonable number of buckets.
-In the next few sections, I'll go over the scale and error calculations in detail, show you how to select a scale factor, then provide some examples of reasonable scale factors for a few different applications.
+In OpenTelemetry exponential histograms, buckets are calculated automatically from an integer _scale factor_, with larger scale factors offering smaller buckets and greater precision.
+It is important to select a scale factor that is appropriate for the distribution of values you are collecting in order to minimize error, maximize efficiency, and ensure the values being collected fit in a reasonable number of buckets.
+In the next few sections, I'll go over the scale and error calculations in detail.

 # Scale factor